Adam Speigel

 Shay has been on non-profit boards for 7 years.
 Professionally, she brings experience in the sustainability sector – specifically strategic planning, communications, and program management.
 She has worked in non-profit, corporate sustainability, and regional government settings.
 Seeking a change, she completed a master’s degree from UBC and now feels privileged to help people directly as an orthopedic physiotherapist.

-Jesse Bone, Director at Large
+Jesse Bone, Director at Large (he/him)

 Jesse moved to Cumberland in 2017 with his wife and 2 kids to enjoy more outdoor activities.
 Mountain biking quickly became their shared passion, bringing them closer together and fostering a sense of community.